 What should I do if my child develops symptoms of measles?

-• If your child needs urgent care and/or assessment, you can visit your healthcare provider or the IWK Emergency Department.
-Please call ahead or let someone know immediately on arrival that your child may have measles so that we can help keep everyone safe.
+- If your child needs urgent care and/or assessment, you can visit your healthcare provider or the IWK Emergency Department.
+Please call ahead to your health provider prior to arrival.
+If coming to the IWK Emergency Department, please let someone know immediately on arrival that your child may have measles so that we can help keep everyone safe.